-Monday, January 18 - 8:00 a.m.-6:00 p.m.
+Monday, January 16 - 8:00 a.m.-6:00 p.m.

-The National Civil Rights Museum will remember the life and legacy of one of the most prolific humanitarians and leader of the American Civil Rights Movement, Dr. Martin Luther King, Jr., during the holiday celebration on Monday, January 18.
-The Museum will host a full day focused on service and remembrance of Dr. King’s impact on our nation and around the world.
-Activities include daylong family entertainment, youth-centered learning, and the National Civil Rights Museum experience.
-In the spirit of community service, the museum will hold its annual Mid-South Food Bank Drive and Lifeblood Drive, and serve as a center for community resources and engagement.
+On the national holiday Monday, January 16, the National Civil Rights Museum will remember the life and legacy of Dr. Martin Luther King, Jr., one of the most prolific humanitarians and leaders of the American Civil Rights Movement.
+The focus of the celebration is community service and social justice in honor of Dr. King’s impact on the global society.
+Activities include daylong performances, youth-centered "edutainment," a health pavilion and the National Civil Rights Museum experience.
+In the spirit of service, the Museum will hold its annual drives for Mid-South Food Bank and Lifeblood, and serve as a center for community resources and engagement.